 A cookbook and non-perishable ingredients.
 Head to the book and magazine section and find a cookbook you think your gift recipient would love.
 Flip through the pages and pick a recipe, and then grab some of the non-perishable ingredients needed to make it.
 If it calls for unusual ingredients that the person is unlikely to have on hand, choose those first.
 Then round it out with other ingredients of good quality.

 A music gift card and an extra charger for an MP3 player or smartphone.
 Find out how the tween or teen (or even adult) on your list accesses music and buy the appropriate gift card.
-An iTunes gift card works for most, but some people use other music services like Spotify or Amazon.
+An iTunes gift card works for many, but a lot of people use other music services like Spotify or Amazon.
 So the gift card isn't all by itself in an envelope, grab an extra charger that works with the device used.
 Everyone can always use an extra charger.